RoboPhred/discrelog/README.md

 and output pins on the IC.
 Double-click circuits in the circuit list to rename them.
 Right click them for more options.

+When moving elements or wire joints, holding shift will restrict the item to drag on a horizontal or vertical axis, and holding ctrl will disable grid snapping.

 #### Running

 Press the play button in the top right to compile and run your circuit.
 During operation, you can click on buttons to toggle their state.